Josehower/fly.io-deployment-app-earth/README.md

      - close vi typing the command `:wq` and hit return/Enter
    - Start the postgres server with `pg_ctl start -D /postgres-volume/data`
    - Start the database cli with `psql -U postgres postgres`
-   - Setup database with secure credentials you added as secrets on step 5
+   - Setup database with secure credentials you added as secrets for the app
      ```sql
        CREATE DATABASE <database name>;
        CREATE USER <user name> WITH ENCRYPTED PASSWORD '<user password>';